MCausc78/stoat.py/docs/logging.rst

     handler.setFormatter(formatter)
     logger.addHandler(handler)

-    # Assume client refers to a pyvolt.Client subclass...
+    # Assume client refers to a stoat.Client subclass...
     # Suppress the default configuration since we have our own
     client.run(token, log_handler=None)